V3nUM3440/Multiprocessing/ReadMe.txt

-mat1.txt ----------------------- Contains matrix A from assignment example mat2.txt ----------------------- Contains matrix B from assignment example Makefile ----------------------- Used to compile executable Report.pdf --------------------- Report for assignment declaration_of_originality.pdf - Declaration of Academic Integrity
+mat1.txt ----------------------- Contains matrix A from assignment example mat2.txt ----------------------- Contains matrix B from assignment example Makefile ----------------------- Used to compile executable

 ## Dependencies